-TABLE OF FUNCTIONS AND SUBJECTIVE TESTS FSS F1 D BITD Level Α В С D 1 2 ı II MCC (2) Buffets on the ground due to spoiler/speedbrake extension and thrust х х х (a) Perform a normal landing and use ground spoilers and reverse thrust - either individually or in combination with each other - to decelerate the simulated aeroplane.
+LE OF FUNCTIONS AND SUBJECTIVE TESTS FFS - TD FNPT BITD A В С D 1 2 1 п мсс (2) Buffets on the ground due to spoiler/speedbrake extension and thrust • V ~ (a) Perform a normal landing and use ground spoilers and reverse thrust - either individually or in combination with each other - to decelerate the simulated aeroplane.
 Do not use wheel braking so that only the buffet due to the ground spoilers and thrust reversers is felt.
-(3) Bumps associated with the landing gear (a) Perform a normal take-off paying special attention to the bumps that could be perceptible due to maximum oleo extension after lift-off.
-When the landing gear is extended or retracted, motion bumps could be felt when the gear locks into position х х х (4) Buffet during extension and retraction of landing gear (a) Operate the landing gear.
-Check that the motion cues of the buffet experienced are reasonably representative of the actual aeroplane х х х
+(3) Bumps associated with the landing gear ~ ✓ (a) Perform a normal take-off paying special attention to the bumps that could be perceptible due to maximum oleo extension after lift-off.
+When the landing gear is extended or retracted, motion bumps could be felt when the gear locks into position (4) Buffet during extension and retraction of landing gear ~ ~ ~ (a) Operate the landing gear.
+Check that the motion cues of the buffet experienced are reasonably representative of the actual aeroplane : (5) Buffet in the air due to flap and spoiler/speed brake extension • ~ ~ (a) First perform an approach and extend the flaps and slats, especially with airspeeds deliberately in excess of the normal approach speeds.
+In cruise configuration, verify the buffets associated with the spoiler/speed brake extension.
+The above effects could also be verified with different combinations of speed brake/flap/gear settings to assess the interaction effects.